sylver86/sylver86/README.md

 ### Hi there! 👋

 I'm **Eugenio Pasqua**, a seasoned IT professional with nearly **7 years of hands-on experience** in the Data Science field.
-I thrive at the intersection of **Data Engineering, Database Administration, and Machine Learning**, consistently seeking new challenges and innovations.
+I thrive at the intersection of **Data Engineering and Machine Learning**, consistently seeking new challenges and innovations.

 ---